docker/docs/content/get-started/04_sharing_app.md

 ---
-title: "Share the application"
+title: Share the application
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop, docker hub, sharing
-redirect_from:
+description: Sharing your image you built for your example application so you can run it else where and other developers can use it
+aliases:
 - /get-started/part3/
-description: Sharing your image you built for your example application so you can run it else where and other developers can use it
 ---

 Now that you've built an image, you can share it.
 To share Docker images, you have to use a Docker